igor-elovikov/sd-sex/README.md

 ## The Language
 The plugin uses Python AST so it's syntactically Python with the expected results.
-However it supports a very limited featureset of Python, basically just plain arithmetic and logical expressions and function calls.
+However it supports a very limited feature set of Python, basically just plain arithmetic and logical expressions and function calls.

 It looks like this:
 ```python